How to clean reusable nappies

 DO NOT be tempted to add chlorine or household bleach to any nappy wash, no matter what you read online, it isn't necessary and will damage your nappies and invalidate your warranty.

-The best way to dry your nappies is on the clothes line which has the added benefit of 'sunning out' any poo stains.
+However the best way to dry your nappies is on the clothes line which has the added benefit of 'sunning out' any lingering stains.
 Not that this is an issue with Cheeky Doodoo as our nappies are coloured grey!

 It's not always practical to line dry in winter.
 Some people have recommended a dehumidifier and airer in one room which is much cheaper than a tumble dryer and has no direct heat.